hnucamendi/codingCheatSheet/JavaScript/README.md

   },
   canIGetToWork: function () {
     if (this.gasTank > this.distanceToWork) return "Yes, you can drive to work";
-    return "No, you cant drive to work";
+    return "No, you can't drive to work";
   },
   getGasTank: function () {
     return this.gasTank;